MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 1. Select **Teams apps** &gt; **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** &gt; **Career Coach** &gt; **Settings** &gt;  **Course catalog**.

-2. Upload courses in CSV format with the required columns: courseId, title, sourceLink.
-Each row must be include data for each of the required columns. _Including the recommended fields improves the experience for students by returning better search results and skill identification._
+2. Upload courses in CSV format with the required columns: courseId, title, and sourceLink.
+Each row must include data for each of the required columns. _Including the recommended fields improves the experience for students by returning better search results and skill identification._

 4. Select **Submit**.